Michalos88/soko/README.md

 ````

 ## Google Maps API
-If you want to also analyze the your commute time, make sure to add your google api key to the `.env` file.
+If you want to also analyze your commute time, make sure to add your google api key to the `.env` file.
 ```
 echo export google_api_key=YOUR_API_KEY >> .env
 ```